-Now suppose we have another PPZ relation $Q=0$ in degree 1.
-As we noted at the end of section 3, this relation came from a certain choice of a tuple $(a_1,\dots, a_n)$ such that $\sum a_i = 0 \mod 2$ and $1>\dfrac{1+\sum a_i}{3}$.
-Now we have only one possibility corresponding to choice of all $a_i$'s equal 0.
-So Q is proportional to our relation.
-Moreover, this is the same as in Arbarello-Cornalba's \cite[Theorem 2.2]{Cor} so we are done. \end{proof}
+Now suppose we have another PPZ relation $Q=0$ in degree~1.
+As we noted at the end of Section~\ref{tautrel}, this relation came from a certain choice of a tuple $(a_1,\dots, a_n)$ such that $\sum a_i = 0 \mod 2$ and \smash{$1>\frac{1+\sum a_i}{3}$}.
+Now we have only one possibility corresponding to the choice when all~$a_i$'s equal to 0.
+So, $Q$ is proportional to our relation.
+Moreover, this relation is the same as in Arbarello--Cornalba's \cite[Theorem 2.2]{Cor}.
+Other choices of $r\geq3$ would lead to the same relation since the set of Arbarello--Cornalba relations is full and PPZ relations hold in cohomology.
+So, we are done. \end{proof}